HabanaAI/vllm-fork/README_GAUDI.md

 ```

 `min` determines the lowest value of the bucket. `step` determines the interval between buckets, and `max` determines the upper bound of the bucket.
 Furthermore, interval between `min` and `step`
-has special handling - `min` gets multiplied by consecutive powers of two, until `step` gets reached.
+has special handling - `min` gets multiplied by consecutive powers of two, until the multiplier is less than or equal to `step`.
 We call this the ramp-up phase and it is used for handling lower batch sizes with minimum wastage,
 while allowing larger padding on larger batch sizes.

 **Example with ramp-up**